Sparkle and Fade

 The album's cover features childhood pictures of the three members of the band.
 It is Everclear's third-best-selling album to date.
 It climbed to the top of the Heatseekers Chart in January 1996 and was certified Platinum by the RIAA in May 1996.
+By December 2001, the album had sold 1,190,000 copies in the United States, according to Nielsen SoundScan.

 Critical reception

 Trouser Press wrote that "the sheer radiance of songs like 'Santa Monica' (which demands repeated listens) adds to the luster of this unexpected gem."

 Track listing

-All songs written by Art Alexakis, Craig Montoya, and Greg Eklund, except as noted.
+All songs written by Art Alexakis, Craig Montoya, and Greg Eklund, except where noted.